 Winter hats have been worn for centuries to keep our heads warm, and the adorable pom-poms on top have become a timeless fashion trend.
 Aside from adding a stylish touch to our winter outfits, these fluffy balls also carry a rich history and may have once served a practical purpose.

 More than A Cute Ball of Fabric

-The word “pom-pom” seems to have originated from the French word pompon, which translates to “bobble,” which means “a small ball of fabric.”
-Historians date the bobble showing up on top of hats as far back as 790 AD to Scandinavia in the Viking era.
+The term “pom-pom” is believed to come from the French word “pompon,” which means “bobble” or “small ball of fabric.”
+Historians have traced the tradition of attaching bobbles to hats as far back as 790 AD in Scandinavia during the Viking era.

-The mythological Norse god, Freyr, the ruler of peace, and fertility, rain, and sunshine is depicted wearing a head gear with a pom-pom on it.
-A small statuette of Freyr wearing a hat or helmet with a pom-pom was discovered on a small farm in Sweden in 1904.
-This discovery suggests a possible religious or cultural component to pom-poms.
-Either way, it indicates that pom-poms have been donning heads for quite some time.
+Interestingly, a small statue of the Norse god Freyr, known as the god of peace, fertility, rain, and sunshine, was found wearing a hat or helmet adorned with a pom-pom on a farm in Sweden in 1904.
+This discovery suggests that there might be a religious or cultural significance associated with pom-poms.
+Either way, it is clear that pom-poms have adorned hats for a significant period of time.